 a.
 Describe who is authorized to conduct an autopsy (pay attention to what credentials are required).

-43 Basset, Q., Minimally Invasive Autopsy: Welcoming a New Tool for Cause of Death Investigation in Children in Resource-constrained Countries, Journal of Tropical Pediatrics, Volume 63, Issue 4, August 2017, Pages 249-252, b.
+Citation:

+Comment:

+b.
 Describe the legal framework regarding when an autopsy is conducted (which may be addressed in SOPs).
 Specifically address whether the head of the MLDI authority has the power to make this decision, and address whether a non-medical professional (coroner or investigating officer) must consult with a pathologist when making this decision.